-The conceptual development of the Jurassic reservoirs in the Hawler license area will be based on vertical to deviated wells, produced under natural flow condition.
+The conceptual development of the Jurassic reservoirs in the Hawler license area will be based on vertical to deviated wells, produced under natural flow conditions.
 Water injection/disposal wells are contemplated in the development plan to facilitate handling eventual water being produced or to inject water in case of insufficient pressure support.
-The produced fluids from the Zey Gawra field would be sent back to the existing Demir Dagh facilities via multiphase flow lines for processing with eventual debottlenecking or additional facilities installed to handle the increased volumes.
-In advance of the construction of multiphase flow lines, produced fluids would be processed in temporary rental facilities and then trucked to the Hawler tanker terminal.
+The produced fluids from the Zey Gawra field would be processed in rental facilities and then trucked to the Hawler tanker terminal with eventual debottlenecking or additional facilities installed to handle the increased volumes.
 The produced fluids from the Ain Al Safra field would be processed at stand alone facilities located at or near the Ain Al Safra field.
-Production will likely be exported via the nearby Kurdistan Region Export Pipeline, either from the Demir Dagh tie-in or from the Ain Al Safra tiein, as applicable.
+Production will likely be exported via the nearby Kurdistan Oil Export Pipeline, either from the Demir Dagh tie-in or from the Ain Al Safra tie-in, as applicable.
 First commercial production from the Zey Gawra and Ain Al Safra Jurassic reservoirs is subject to further appraisal of the reservoirs and completion of successful wells.
-A production well in the Jurassic reservoir is estimated by the Corporation to cost \$15.9 million.
-To prioritize use of capital and aligned with Oryx Petroleum's development strategy for the Hawler license area, a well targeting the Zey Gawra or Ain Al Safra Jurassic reservoir is not budgeted for 2019.
-It is expected that Oryx Petroleum will advance development of reserves and contingent resources before initiating development of prospective resources.
+A production well in the Jurassic reservoir is estimated by the Corporation to cost \$14.7 million.
+To prioritize use of capital and aligned with Forza Petroleum's development strategy for the Hawler license area, a well targeting the Zey Gawra or Ain Al Safra Jurassic reservoir is not budgeted for 2021.
+It is expected that Forza Petroleum will advance development of reserves and contingent resources before initiating development of prospective resources estimated for the Jurassic reservoirs.

-The conceptual development of the Triassic reservoirs in the Hawler license area will be based on vertical to deviated wells, produced under natural flow condition.
+The conceptual development of the Triassic reservoirs in the Hawler license area will be based on vertical to deviated wells, produced under natural flow conditions.
 Water injection/disposal wells are contemplated in the development plan to facilitate handling eventual water being produced or to inject water in case of insufficient pressure support.
-The produced fluids from the Banan and Zey Gawra fields would be sent back to the existing Demir Dagh facilities via multiphase flow lines for processing with eventual debottlenecking or additional facilities installed to handle the increased volumes.
-In advance of the construction of multiphase flow lines, produced fluids would be trucked from loading facilities located in the Banan and Zey Gawra fields to the existing Demir Dagh facilities.
-The produced fluids from Ain Al Safra would be processed at the stand alone Ain Al Safra facilities.
-Production will likely be exported via the nearby Kurdistan Region Export Pipeline, either from Demir Dagh tie-in or from Ain Al Safra tie-in, as applicable.
+The produced fluids from the Banan field would be sent to the existing Demir Dagh processing facility via flow lines for processing.
+The produced fluids from the Zey Gawra field would be processed in rental facilities and then trucked to the Hawler tanker terminal.
+Debottlenecking or additional facilities will be installed to handle the increased volumes.
+In advance of the construction of flow lines from the Banan field, produced fluids would be trucked from loading facilities located in the Banan field to the existing Demir Dagh processing facility.
+The produced fluids from Ain Al Safra would be processed at stand alone Ain Al Safra facilities.
+Production will likely be exported via the nearby Kurdistan Oil Export Pipeline, either from Demir Dagh tie-in or from Ain Al Safra tie-in, as applicable.
 First commercial production from the Triassic reservoirs is subject to further appraisal of the reservoirs and completion of successful wells.
 A production well in the Triassic reservoir is estimated to cost \$40 million.
-Budgeted for 2019 is the testing of the previously suspended Ain Al Safra-2 well targeting the Triassic reservoir.
+Budgeted for 2021 is the completion of the previously suspended Ain Al Safra-2 well targeting the Triassic reservoir.
+No other well targeting the Triassic reservoirs is budgeted for 2021.
+Other than in the case of Ain Al Safra, if successful, Forza Petroleum expects to advance development of reserves and contingent resources before initiating development of prospective resources estimated for the Triassic reservoirs.